-Every time you think about going on vacation, you have to carefully plan out the things you want to see and experience, but most importantly where you want to stay.
-Whether at a hotel or a rental, you make sure that the accommodation is suitable for your needs.
-But, have you ever considered renting a castle?
-No, we don’t mean the types of castles rented by pop stars and billionaires, but the affordable ones that are available all over the UK.
+Whenever you think about vacation, you must carefully plan what you want to see and experience, but most importantly, where you want to stay.
+Whether at a hotel or a rental, you ensure the accommodation suits your needs.
+But have you ever considered renting a castle?
+No, we don’t mean the types of castles rented by pop stars and billionaires, but the affordable ones available all over the UK.
 Yes, they do exist!
-And here are some examples:
+Here are some examples:

 Tawstock Castle (England)

-The last castle to be built in England, Tawstock Castle was built in the 18th century by Sir Bourchier Wrey, overlooking the Taw Valley and Saunton Sands, which guarantees spectacular views to whoever stays there.
+The last castle in England, Tawstock Castle, was built in the 18th century by Sir Bourchier Wrey, overlooking the Taw Valley and Saunton Sands, which guarantees spectacular views to whoever stays there.

-The castle accommodates up to eight people and features a main hall, kitchen, study, and four bedrooms, two of which are en suite and the other two bedrooms are in the tower with amazing views from the roof terrace and the tower lookout.
+The castle accommodates up to eight people and features a main hall, kitchen, study, and four bedrooms, two of which are en suite.
+The other two bedrooms are in the tower, with amazing views from the roof terrace and the tower lookout.

-The estate even has a helipad, if you’re looking for somewhere to land your helicopter, that is.
+The estate even has a helipad if you’re looking for somewhere to land your helicopter.

-The main hall is decked with a fireplace, a 42” TV with an accompanying PlayStation 3 and DVD player, a foosball table, and a dining area.
-The kitchen is equipped with a microwave, refrigerator, dishwasher, washing machine, and dryer.
+The main hall has a fireplace, a 42” TV with an accompanying PlayStation 3 and DVD player, a foosball table, and a dining area.
+The kitchen has a microwave, refrigerator, dishwasher, washing machine, and dryer.

 The Castle is located close to Barnstaple.
-North Devon is also close by, where you can find several shops, restaurants, pubs, and cafes, as well as nature reserves and three surfing beaches.
+North Devon is also nearby, where you can find several shops, restaurants, pubs, cafes, nature reserves, and three surfing beaches.
 Agatha Christie’s former home is also located in Devon.

 If you enjoy history, the town of Barnstaple is full of landmarks, such as almshouses, a Norman castle mound, and a quayside merchant’s hall.
-Just outside of Barnstaple, you’ll find the National Trust Carriage Museum which houses more than 40 antique carriages, including lavish coaches for dignitaries and plain carriages for servants.
+Just outside Barnstaple, you’ll find the National Trust Carriage Museum, which houses over 40 antique carriages, including lavish coaches for dignitaries and plain carriages for servants.

-There is a three-night minimum for booking the castle at $59 per person per night.
-Keep in mind that children must be supervised in certain areas, such as the roof terrace and the tower lookout for their own safety.
+Booking the castle requires a three-night minimum at $59 per person per night.
+Children must be supervised in certain areas, such as the roof terrace and the tower lookout, for their own safety.
 Pets are not permitted.

 Your children can also enjoy the Exmoor Zoo close by.

-At this cheap price and amazing accommodations, you and seven of your friends or family members can stay in an actual castle and experience what life in the 1800s was like, but with modern conveniences.
+At this cheap price and unique accommodations, you and seven of your friends or family members can stay in an actual castle and experience life in the 1800s but with modern conveniences.

 Kinnaird Castle – Macduff Tower (Scotland)

-This 15th-century castle sleeps 4 to 6 people (up to 10 during Christmas and New Year) within two luxury apartments with wide panoramic views over the Park from the 2nd floor.
-It has plenty of space for entertaining a group or sitting by the log fire for a little peace, quiet, and relaxation.
+This 15th-century castle sleeps 4 to 6 people (up to 10 during Christmas and New Year) within two luxury apartments with expansive panoramic views over the Park from the 2nd floor.
+It has plenty of space for entertaining a group or sitting by the log fire for quiet, quiet, and relaxation.

 Kinnaird Castle is a castle in Angus, Scotland.
-The castle had been home to the Carnegie family, the Earls of Southesk, for more than 600 years.
+For more than 600 years, it was home to the Carnegie family, the Earls of Southesk.
 It was rebuilt in 1921.

-The main suite has a 4 poster bed and is decorated with beautiful portraits.
-It has a very spacious bathroom attached to it with floor-to-ceiling windows overlooking the park in two directions.
-The second bedroom has twin beds and overlooks the park as well.
+The main suite has a four-poster bed and is decorated with beautiful portraits.
+It has a spacious bathroom attached to it with floor-to-ceiling windows overlooking the park in two directions.
+The second bedroom has twin beds and also overlooks the park.

-The sitting room is spacious in case you would like to entertain a large gathering, and it leads on into the kitchen.
-The apartment is cozy and heated by a biomass boiler throughout the year.
+The spacious sitting room, which leads onto the kitchen, is ideal for hosting a large gathering.
+The apartment is cosy and heated by a biomass boiler throughout the year.

-The apartments can be rented for a minimum of two nights at £420 during the low season, from November to March, and £530 during the high season, from April to October.
+The apartments can be rented for at least two nights at £420 during the low season, from November to March, and £530 during the high season, from April to October.

 Traquair House (Scotland)

-If you’ve ever wondered how it would feel like to stay where Kings and Queens once dwelled, then we’ve got the place for you.
-Originally owned by the kings of Scotland, Traquair Castle later became the home of the Earls of Traquair and is still lived in by their descendants; the Maxwell Stuart family.
+If you’ve ever wondered how it would feel to stay where Kings and Queens once dwelled, we’ve got the place for you.
+Initially owned by the kings of Scotland, Traquair Castle later became the home of the Earls of Traquair and is still lived in by their descendants, the Maxwell Stuart family.
 The house once provided refuge for Catholic priests in times of terror, as the Stuarts of Traquair supported Mary Queen of Scots and the Jacobite cause.
 Consequently, they were imprisoned, fined, and isolated.

 Traquair provides a unique and intimate atmosphere for the entire family.
-It includes three large double bedrooms decked with antique furniture, canopied beds, private baths, and central heating.
-Breakfast is served every morning for the guests as well in the Still Room, after which they can stroll through the grounds right to the River Tweed where they can fish.
+It includes three large double bedrooms with antique furniture, canopied beds, private baths, and central heating.
+Breakfast is served every morning in the Still Room, after which guests can stroll through the grounds to the River Tweed, where they can fish.

 The prices for one night start at £220.